si618/leetcode/README.md

 ```

-### Console Application
+### Console application

-Problem information and benchmarks can be run from the console application.
+Problem information can be shown as well as benchmarks run from the console application.

 ``` bash
 > cd ./LeetCode